Rokasl/CS408_project/report/source/12_chapter_5.md

 This section will briefly explain functionality of few helper functions.

-**parseShonky** - is used for testing purposes, it takes Shonky syntax file (ending with "uf"), reads it, parses it utilizing the parse function located in *Syntax.hs* and runs the compiler on the result.
+**parseShonky** - is used for testing purposes, it takes Shonky syntax files (ending with "uf"), reads it, parses it utilizing the parse function located in *Syntax.hs* and runs the compiler on the result.
 Thus, generating new "gen.js" file.